 IntelGenx is a leading drug delivery company providing single-site, end-to-end contract development and manufacturing services of novel oral thin film and transdermal drug products for the pharmaceutical and animal health markets, spanning the entire drug development and commercial product cycle.

-IntelGenx’s superior film technologies, including VersaFilm®, VetaFilm™ and VevaDerm™, allow for next generation pharmaceutical products that address unmet medical needs.
-IntelGenx’s innovative product pipeline offers significant benefits to patients and physicians for many therapeutic conditions.
+IntelGenx’s superior film technologies, including VersaFilm®, VetaFilm™ and VevaDerm™, allow for next generation pharmaceutical products that address unmet medical needs and bring tangible benefits for patients and commercial advantages to our partners.

 Facts and figures

 - Sponsored 38 clinical studies, 7 pivotal studies and one phase 2 clinical trial.

 - Our employees have nearly 90 years of combined formulation experience

 - Our employees have more than 50 years of combined analytical experience

 - We have screened more than 100 small molecules for film applicability